awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-securestring-walkthrough.md

    Write-SSMParameter -Name my-password -Value a-password -Type SecureString
    ```
 **Important**
-Only the _value_ of a secure string parameter is encrypted\.
+Only the *value* of a secure string parameter is encrypted\.
 Parameter names, descriptions, and other properties are not encrypted\.
-While avoiding the actual word "password" may initially make it less obvious which parameters hold secrets, this does **not** increase protection for the _value_.
-Future maintenance should be considered if you do decide to obscure parameter names\.

 1. Attach the **AmazonEC2RoleforSSM** managed policy to the IAM role permissions for your instance\.
-For information, see [Managed Policies and Inline Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.
+For information, see [Managed Policies and Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 1. Edit the IAM role attached to the instance and add the following policy\.
 This policy gives the instance permissions to call the `kms:Decrypt` API\.